davidmogar/cucco/README.rst

 Is that... is that a cucco?
 Sure it is!

 Cucco is here to help you to normalize those nasty texts.
-Removing extra whitespaces is not that hard, right?
+Removing extra white spaces is not that hard, right?
 What about stop words?
 They're no good... oh, and don't even mention emojis!

 This little friend will do the hard work for you.
 Just set it up and let it peck all over your text.